 Find out how to pay your Council Tax, apply for discounts, register a change in your circumstances and more.

-ANNOUNCEMENT - New unoccupied but substantially furnished property premium, and new premium exceptions will come into effect on 1 April 2025
+RECENT COUNCIL TAX CHANGES - New unoccupied but substantially furnished property premium, and new premium exceptions came into effect on 1 April 2025

 New unoccupied but substantially furnished property premium effective from 1 April 2025